[Toy Review] Womanizer Next

 Womanizer Next: Downsides

-With all of those great things said, was there anything I didn’t like about the Womanizer Next?
+With all of those great things said and this review shaping up positively, was there anything I didn’t like about the Womanizer Next?

 • I still can’t say I see the point of the Autopilot feature.
 I guess it’s a little more like receiving stimulation from a partner because the toy changes intensity without input from you?
 However, unlike a partner, the toy cannot respond to your reactions so the changes are essentially random.
 And if it shifts down at the wrong moment, that seems like a recipe for ruined orgasms and frustration.
 (Of course, that might be your kink.
 In which case have fun.)